MrRobinOfficial/Guide-UnrealEngine/README.md

 #### Transform

-A struct representing a 3D transformation, consisting of a `FVector` for translation, a `FRotator` for rotation, and a `FVector` for scale.
+A struct representing a 3D transformation, consisting of a `FVector` for translation, a `FQuat` for rotation, and a `FVector` for scale.
 It is often used to represent the position, orientation, and size of an object in 3D space, and provides many useful functions for transforming other vectors and transforms.

 Declare and initialize a `FTransform`: